barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 > The use of open APIs that enable third-party developers to build applications and services around the financial
 > institution.

-It took its name from the UK regulator's initiative.
-UK decided in 2016 to [front-run][66] the upcoming pan-European [PSD2 directive][67], which was coming into full effect in September 2019.
-The name OpenBanking has now become almost global and describes open financial APIs, offered by banks.
+The UK regulator decided in 2016 to [front-run][66] the upcoming pan-European [PSD2 directive][67], which was coming into full effect in September 2019.
+The name of the UK initiative, OpenBanking, has now become almost global and describes open financial APIs, offered by banks.
-> In this section I will be using the terms OpenBanking and PSD2 interchangeably.

 At its core OpenBanking enables bank customers to perform all their banking tasks through a third party's application.
-Though it provides access to data as well as payment, I will be focusing on payments in this section.
+Though it provides access to data as well as payments, I will be focusing on the latter in this section.

-Let's see how it works.
+The following diagram gives an overview of how it works.

 ![OpenBanking payments](../images/payments/payments-ob.png)